luisfrein/R_Tidytuesday/README.md

 </a>

 Repository for my Tidytuestay data visualizations.
 Tidytuesday is a weekly data project aimed at the R ecosystem, an emphasis was placed on understanding how to summarize and arrange data to make meaningful charts with `ggplot2`, `tidyr`, `dplyr`, and other tools in the `tidyverse` ecosystem.
-Contributions order is from oldest one finished to most recent finished.
+These are my last 10 contributions.

 <details>
-  <summary>If you would like to see contributions in chronological order click here.</summary>
+  <summary>If you would like to see all my contributions click here.</summary>

 <!-- toc -->
 **Contributions 2020**